|

 - If inventory levels are run down over the period: variable costing

-- If inventory levels are increased over the period: absorption costing
+- If inventory levels are increased over the period: AC

 profit will be higher than variable costing profit.